 Here are a few of my favourites:

-- Sweet & sour chicken or pork (add all sauce ingredients and chicken or pork to a Snap Lock bag and freeze.
-Thaw and cook in slow cooker for 3 hours on high or 6 hours on low – then stir through about 1 TBSP cornflour with 2 TBSP water at the end to thicken)
+- Sweet & sour chicken or pork - add all sauce ingredients and chicken or pork to a Snap Lock bag and freeze.
+Thaw and cook in slow cooker for 3 hours on high or 6 hours on low – then stir through about 1 tablespoon cornflour with 2 tablespoon water at the end to thicken

 Choose your bag